GrugLikesRocks/Rising-Revenant/README.md

-**WIP**

-Rising Revenant – The Ultimate Defense Game
+***An Introduction to Rising Revenant - The Ultimate Defense Game***

-Embark on a journey into the world of the Atlas, where revenants establish outposts amidst the untamed wilds, each bracing for a series of cataclysmic events.
+Embark on a journey into a new world, where revenants establish outposts amidst the untamed wilds, each bracing for a series of cataclysmic events.
 Rising Revenant isn't just a game; it's a test of your strategy, resilience, and foresight.

-On-Chain Events
+**On-Chain Events**

-The precise location of each outpost on the Atlas is stored securely on-chain.
+The precise location of each outpost is stored securely on-chain.
 Every X (TBC) amount of blocks, a random event strikes, determined transparently via an immutable on-chain method.
 This is visually represented on the game's tactical map.

-The Atlas Landscape
+**The Map**

-The Atlas is a vibrant realm of burgeoning outposts.
+The Map is a vibrant realm of burgeoning outposts.
 While these outposts thrive, they are constantly under threat from five looming perils:

 Plague: A virulent disease that can wipe out your revenants.